rekindle-blog/rekindle-blog.github.io/_posts/2021-01-27-the-necessity-of-mixed-sex-friendships-for-christian-flourishing.md

 ---
 layout: post
-title: The Necessity of Mixed-Sex Friendships
+title: The Necessity of Mixed-Sex Friendships for Christian Faith
 author: gheslop
 tags:
 - Lord of the Rings